kglw-dot-net/phase1/songs/the-lord-of-lightning.md

 ---
 layout: song
-title: The Lord Of Lightning
+title: The Lord of Lightning
 album: Murder Of The Universe
 ---